 each corner of the parchment paper.
 This will prevent the paper from sliding.

-Then, using two spoons, place 10 equal sized mounds of meringue onto the
+Then, using two spoons, place 10 equal sized mounds (about 23 grams) of meringue onto the

 prepared baking sheet.

 for approximately 1 1/2 to 1 3/4 hours.
 The

 meringues are done when the outsides are dry and crisp and separate easily from